Congressional leaders leave White House meeting without deal to avoid government shutdown

 Senate Democrats have begun to discuss some possible next steps if the government does shut down — potentially a proposal for a one- or two-week stopgap if Republicans will work with them on a health care fix, according to several people familiar with the private talks who requested anonymity to discuss them.
 But there is no consensus in the caucus about how to proceed, or guarantees that Republicans and Trump would negotiate.

-Trump also abruptly canceled a meeting that was planned with congressional leaders last week, calling Democrats' demands “unserious and ridiculous.”
+Before joining the administration, Vought had advised hardline conservatives in Congress to use the prospect of a shutdown to negotiate for policy concessions.
+But on Monday, he berated Democrats for engaging in a similar ploy.

-Schumer argued that the White House coming back to reschedule a meeting for Monday showed that “they have felt the heat.”
+“This is hostage taking.
+It is not something that we are going to accept,” he said.

-Associated Press writers Seung Min Kim, Lisa Mascaro and Kevin Freking in Washington contributed.
+Associated Press writers Seung Min Kim, Lisa Mascaro, Kevin Freking and Joey Cappelletti in Washington contributed.